Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 While purchasing insurance products won't prevent your dropshipping business from being sued, it can protect it from potential financial ruin if you are sued.

 Ecommerce is booming, and the threats are expanding.
-As an online dropshipper, you are widely exposed to potential threats, like customer injury and medical costs, property damage, cybersecurity issues, to name a few.
+As an online dropshipper, you are widely exposed to potential threats, including customer injury and medical costs, property damage, and cybersecurity issues, among others.

-Whether you're an established dropshipper or just starting out, business insurance is a must if you want to protect yourself against lawsuits.
+Whether you're an established dropshipper or just starting out, business insurance is essential to protect yourself against lawsuits.

 I know.
 You don't want yet another monthly bill when you're trying to keep costs down.